Beast (Magic Dirt album)

-Beast is a mini-album by from Australian alternative rock band Magic Dirt.
+Beast is a mini-album by Australian alternative rock band Magic Dirt.
 It was released in July 2007.

 Reception

 Reviews for Beast were mostly positive.
 The mini-album was greeted as their best work in years, a return to blistering form, as the band threw off any shackles.

 JB HiFi's description of the EP is "Beast is a collection of 7 of the Dirt's most intense psycho-drama workouts.
 The lyrics take you to some dark places and force you to take a look around.
 This is their dirtiest primal grind yet."

 Track listing

 All songs written and arranged by Magic Dirt.